NightmareFox12/NightmareFox12/README.md

 ### 💻 About Me
 - I'm a developer who enjoys building cool things and solving problems.
-- My focus is on creating scalable and efficient applications, especially in the web and blockchain space.
+- My focus is on creating scalable and efficient applications, especially in the web, mobile and blockchain space.
 - I'm a big fan of two-space indentation.
 Clean code is happy code! 😅
 ---

 ### 🛠️ My Skills